Is Your Mood Preventing you from Living your Desired Life?

 - Your thoughts are frequently negative and self-defeating.

-- NIMH reports many factors contribute to depression.
+- NIMH reports many factors to contribute to depression.

 - Genes (do you know a family member struggling with depression?).